lpatrician/Ministry-Of-Truth/pallets/ministry-of-truth/README.md

 7. Other members can vote aye/nay on such claims.
 Aye = accepted objective claim.
 Nay = non-credible OR subjective claim.
 In the future, claims will further be split into two steps: 1. determining whether claims are objective, and 2. determining whether claims are true.
 This can be further split between different instances of collective, with randomized members.
 8. Following the close of a voting period for claims on an article, a score is given to the article, based on the ratio of accepted/rejected claims.

+#### Goals ####
+1. Provide a decentralized tool for improving scientific community consensus
+2. Allow for scientific community member verification and anonymity
+3. Provide a mechanism for agreeing on public-facing study results
+4. Provide a reference point for first-degree sources of information
+5. Provide a foundation for developing other misinformation solutions based on non-first degress information sources
+6. Provide a database of publicly-agreed, disproven claims
 ## Interacting with the Pallet ##
 1. Build the node `cargo build --release`
 2. Run the dev chain locally `./target/release/node-template --dev --tmp`